agentsguha/saptarshiguha.github.io/_posts/2013-05-21-Terra-and-R-Is-Terrific.md

 ## Summary

 None of the above code uses the true power of Terra - it's macro facility,though the (if i'm not mistaken) the Terra function is compiled to machine code via LLVM.
 It looks like FFI calls to the R library and yet it is performant.
-Moreover, the example is silly ... and the Rcpp examples (e.g. clamp) are not so interesting.
+I should also just try writing the FFI version in a standard a Lua function (and then it will be pure LuaJIT).
+That said, the example is silly ... and the Rcpp examples (e.g. clamp) are not so interesting.
 A good test would be to rewrite an R package using a Terra+R library.

 <br/>